Working with Special File Types

 find command, its predicates, and other utilities to create more targeted finds

-as terminals and disk) as files.
-For users, it is easy to understand the UNIX file system from three aspects: how files in the system are organized, how
+(such as terminals and disk) as files.
+For users, it is easy to understand the UNIX file system from three aspects: how files in the system are organized,

-files are stored on the secondary storage, and how files are read, and written.
-The UNIX kernel keeps regular files and directories on block devices such
+how files are stored on the secondary storage, and how files are read, and written.
+The UNIX kernel keeps regular files and directories on block devices such as disks.

-as disks.
 The system may have several physical disk units.
-Partitioning a disk into several parts makes it easier for administrators to manage the data
+Partitioning a disk into several parts makes it easier for administrators to manage the data stored there.

-stored there.
-Otherwise, the kernel deals on a logical level with file systems rather than with disks, treating each one as a logical device identified by a
+Otherwise, the kernel deals on a logical level with file systems rather than with disks, treating each one as a logical device identified by a logical device number.

 Since the UNIX kernel provides its services transparently and hides the device distinction from users, even though a computer system has several disk